 - tell the midwife straight away if you are still having pain.

 The amount of pain relief recommended by your midwife or doctor should be safe for you to take while you’re breastfeeding.
-Small amounts of any medicine you take may pass into your breastmilk but they are unlikely to harm your baby if you take them as instructed.
-However, codeine or co-codamol (which contains codeine) may be harmful for your baby.
+Small amounts of any medicine you take may pass into your breastmilk but they’re unlikely to harm your baby if you take them as instructed.
+But codeine or co-codamol (which contains codeine) may harm your baby.
 Always check with your doctor, midwife or pharmacist before taking any medicines.
-Your midwife may give you painkillers to take at home, such as paracetamol or ibuprofen.
+Your midwife may give you painkillers, such as paracetamol, to take at home.

 Your c-section wound